russmckendrick/blog/content/tunes/2023-07-10-listened-to-this-week/index.md

 ---
-title: "What did I listen to in week 28?"
+title: "What did I listen to in week 27?"
 date: "2023-07-10"
 draft: false
-summary: "Immersing myself in the intoxicating rhythms of The Stranglers, this week has been an auditory delight.
-My most-played artist, according to LastFM data, their pulsating beats and distinctive sound painted the backdrop of my days, their music weaving a vibrant tapestry of impeccable rock n' roll into my everyday life."
+summary: "Embarking on an auditory journey this week, my soundscape was dominated by the eclectic symphonies of Prefab Sprout.
+Their unique melodious blend was an unwavering presence, ruling my playlist and setting the rhythm of my week.
+An undeniable testament to their compelling musical genius and my resolute admiration for their artistry."
 cover:
-    image: "/img/weekly-tunes-005.png"
+    image: "/img/weekly-tunes-017.png"
     relative: false
 tags:
     - "Vinyl"